 Slack is experiencing some connectivity issues — please stand by.
 Check

-When you're ready to leave a workspace for good, you can deactivate your account.
-If you're a member of multiple workspaces, you'll need to deactivate each account individually.
+Ready to leave a workspace for good?
+You can deactivate your account at any time.
+If you're a member of multiple workspaces, you'll have a separate account for each one that must be deactivated individually.

-Note: Deactivating your account won't delete messages or files you've shared.
-If permitted, delete messages or files you'd like to remove before deactivating your account.
+Deactivating your account won't delete messages and files you've added to a workspace.
+If allowed by your Workspace Owners and Admins, you can delete your messages or files before deactivating your account.

 Deactivate your account